-Located in the nearby town of Ferrum, the Blue Ridge Institute and Museum is uniquely dedicated to preserving the folk heritage of the Blue Ridge region through exhibits, publications, and interactive events available to visitors.
-If you’re for what to do at Smith Mountain Lake, learn more below about this fun and informative attraction near Smith Mountain Lake!
+Located in the nearby town of Ferrum at 20 Museum Drive, just a two-hour drive away, the Blue Ridge Institute and Museum is uniquely dedicated to preserving the folk heritage of the Blue Ridge region through exhibits, publications, and interactive events available to visitors.
+If you’re looking for for what to do at Smith Mountain Lake, learn more below about this fun and informative attraction near Smith Mountain Lake!

 Since the 1970s, the Blue Ridge Institute and Museum—an outlet of Ferrum College—has worked to document, interpret, and showcase the heritage of the Blue Ridge region and the people who live there.

 From the exhibits at its on-site museum to living history sessions on an authentic 1800s Blue Ridge farmstead, to the enormously popular Blue Ridge Folklife Festival that the institution has put on for over four decades, the Blue Ridge Institute and Museum is a fantastic place to visit to gain more insight into the culture of western Virginia and Appalachia while having a great time.